 The Drinkin' Buddy robot is a peculiar Protrectron model that is a walking, talking vending machine.
-Once discovered - look for a guy in green overalls in a hotel in Goodneighbour as a starting point - he'll offer to dispense various varieties of beers ice cold.
-While that isn't particularly useful, it will also take all the Nuka Cola varieties available in the game, increasing their healing properties once they're ice cold, also.
+Once discovered -- look for a guy in green overalls in a hotel in Goodneighbour as a starting point -- he'll offer to dispense various varieties of ice cold beers.
+While that isn't particularly useful, the robot will also take all the Nuka Cola varieties available in the game, increasing their healing properties once they're also ice cold.

 Adhesive is a priority; buy it and collect it all

-Adhesive is needed for everything weapon and armour-related.
+Adhesive is needed for everything weapon and armor related.
 It's imperative to continually collect as much as possible whenever it's available.
-Collect it in the field and don't be stingy spending money on it in stores.
-You'll need lots of it simply to upgrade a single weapon or piece of armour completely and the more weapons you want completely upgraded, the more you'll need.
+Collect it in the field, and don't be stingy spending money on it in stores.
+You'll need lots of it simply to upgrade a single weapon or piece of armor completely, and the more weapons you want completely upgraded, the more you'll need.

 Fill every empty bottle you have when a water pump is found

-Aluminium is one of the game's most important resources for upgrading weapons and its importance cannot be exaggerated like a few others.
-Any upgrade increasing damage, or featuring a larger barrel, stock etc will almost definitely feature an amount of aluminium.
-Aluminium can be found in aluminium cans, hub caps, aluminium canisters, cake pans and surgical trays.
+Aluminium is one of the game's most important resources for upgrading weapons.
+Any upgrade increasing damage or featuring a larger barrel, stock, etc. will almost definitely feature an amount of aluminium.
+Aluminium can be found in aluminium cans, hub caps, aluminium canisters, cake pans, and surgical trays.
 There are even more pieces of junk, too, which contain the metallic element.

 Magazines have various unique effects, which are great when combined with similar perks.
 While they're practically scattered around everywhere, all that can be said is keep an eye out for them all.
 Some increase critical hit damage with various weapons; others increase various things, like meat attained and AP.